Performance best practices

 sudo chmod 755 /etc/networkd-dispatcher/routable.d/50-tailscale

-Test the created script to ensure it runs successfully on your machine:
+Run the following commands to test the script to ensure it runs successfully on your devices:

 sudo /etc/networkd-dispatcher/routable.d/50-tailscale